 “Right now we have that data for our Borders Rewards customers, but we only use it in aggregate to inform the recommendations that accompany individual titles.”

-The Web site also serves up large helpings of Borders-created media content, including author interviews, cookbook demos, and a regular segment called “Live at 01” that shows videotaped meetings of a book club at the chain’s flagship Ann Arbor store, often with author participation.
+The Web site also serves up large helpings of Borders-created media content, including author interviews, cookbook demos, and a regular segment called “Live at 01” that shows videotaped meetings of a book club at the chain’s flagship Ann Arbor, MI store, often with author participation.

 The site uses free entertainment content to drive traffic and build buzz for specific titles.
 On June 17 it began posting the first of 50 two-minute Webisodes telling the story of the prequel to author Robin Cook’s thriller “Foreign Body,” due out Aug.
 5. Episodes will go up daily until publication, and visitors can pre-order the book on the site.
 Content comes from Vuguru, the Web production start-up headed by former Disney chief Michael Eisner.

-One quick benefit Borders could realize from selling its own wares online is a boost to the Borders Rewards loyalty program, currently about 26 million global members strong.
-Under the old system online shoppers couldn’t redeem rewards when making purchases because Amazon’s platform didn’t integrate the card program.
+One quick benefit the bookseller could realize from marketing its own wares online is a boost to the Borders Rewards loyalty program, currently about 26 million global members strong.
+Under the old system Internet shoppers couldn’t redeem rewards when making purchases because Amazon’s platform didn’t integrate the card program.
 The site will now honor reward points for those purchases.

 The Web relaunch comes as Borders rolls out “concept” stores in selected metro markets that carry less physical stock but add e-books and downloadable content to their offerings.
 The company has nine such stores and plans to open five more in the next few months.

 The new site has a part to play in those stores, too.
 Customers can access it from in-store kiosks that let them print out the wish lists they’ve created online.
 Ertell expects store shoppers will also want to look up book titles to find reader reviews.